-In a small bowl, peel and core 1 apple.
-Slice into thin wedges place into the bowl.
-Add 1 teaspoon of cinnamon with a 2 tablespoons of white sugar and toss to coat the apples.
+- In a small bowl, peel and core 1 apple.
+Slice into thin wedges places into the bowl.
+Add 1 teaspoon of cinnamon with 2 tablespoons of white sugar and toss to coat the apples.
+Set aside.

-Bake for 45 to 50 minutes.
-Center should be golden brown.
+- Bake for 45 to 50 minutes.
+The Center should be golden brown.

 - Remove from oven and allow to cool completely.
 Sprinkle generously on top with powdered sugar.

 - Yields: 13 servings